 Vegetable Tanned Leather - Beautiful & Sustainable

 We are very picky about the leather we use.
-We settle for nothing but the best full grain leather (and occasionally, top grain leather), that has been vegetable tanned.
+We settle for nothing but the best full grain leather and occasionally, lightly buffed top grain leather, that has been vegetable tanned.
 With a little bit of care, our leather can last a lifetime.

 Full Disclosure - Always

 We are completely transparent about our materials and methods.
 We believe you have a right to know exactly what goes into making each product.
 You will find the details about the leather used for that product listed in the product description section.

 We use different leathers across different products, depending on its properties such as firmness, thickness, ability to be burnished etc..
 All of them are vegetable tanned, and sourced from reputed tanneries that can work within our specification.
 Currently, we source from Italy, the United States and India.